-Today, Sacred Heart High School Hammersmith, provides a high quality, innovative education for just over 1,100 girls between the ages of eleven and eighteen.
-We are a proud member of a world-wide network of schools that places the creation of tomorrow’s leaders and the development of young women at the heart of everything we do.
+Today, the school remains under the Trusteeship of the Society of the Sacred Heart, providing a high quality, innovative education for just over 1,100 girls between the ages of eleven and eighteen.
+We are a proud member of a world-wide network of Sacred Heart schools that provides a transformational education for young women, as Sophie wanted, developing tomorrow’s leaders and a lifelong love of learning.
+This is at the heart of everything we do.

 Our school and Westminster Cathedral were both designed by John Francis Bentley.
 The school buildings are listed by Historic England at Grade II, placing them in the top 6% of all historic buildings.
 Apart from the twenty years as a seminary in the late nineteenth century, our site has a 330-year tradition of contributing to the education of young women.